 To throw a curveball, a pitcher grips the ball tightly with the middle and index fingers together across the seams of the ball.
 The middle finger is critical, as the pitcher needs to make sure that the seams provide resistance against the middle finger during the throw.
 This resistance helps the pitcher to put topspin on the ball as it’s released with a tight rotation.

 When the ball is thrown, a pitcher hooks his wrist rather than simply flicking the wrist downward as he would when throwing a fastball.
 As the pitcher hooks his wrist over the ball and to the side, he creates a tight spin that will result in the ball curving and diving as it reaches the plate.

 As a curveball flies through the air, the spin creates an imbalance of air pressure on either side of the ball.
 According to Bernoulli’s principle, this imbalance of air pressure creates lift.
 When applied to a spinning object, the Magnus Effect holds that the force of lift generated will cause the spinning ball to move in the direction of lower pressure.

 For a right-handed pitcher, a curveball spins clockwise as it heads toward home plate, pushing through the air, and slowing by the force of friction caused by the resistance of the air.
 Because of the ball’s spin, air will pass more quickly on one side than the other.
 In other words, the air will move with the spin of the ball on one side and against the spin of the ball on the other side.

-The side of the ball where the air passes faster will experience reduced air pressure.
+The side of the ball where the air passes faster will experience less air pressure.
 The result is that the ball will curve in the direction of lower air pressure.
-Most of this curvature will occur in the last quarter of the ball's trip to home plate, which explains why curveballs are so hard to hit.
+This will happen in the last quarter of the ball’s trip to home plate, which explains why curveballs are so hard to hit.